andres-lowrie/lang/docs/content/docs/concurrency/_index.md

 ```
 q = queue

-q.sub = {...}
+q.sub = <body>

-q.pub ...
+q.pub <body>

-// Any error
+// Stop on any error
 q.on_error q.stop

-// Error on the subscriber / publisher
+// Stop on error from the subscriber or publisher
 q.sub.on_error q.stop
 q.pub.on_error q.stop
 ```